roohitavaf/k8s-service-grpc/README.md

 ```

 ## Deploy ClusterIP Service Example
-This will deploy server, the client, and the service with the clusterIp model.
+This will deploy servers, the client, and the service with the clusterIp model.
 ```
 make deploy-cluster-ip
 ```

 ## Undeploy Everything
+This deletes servers, the client, and services.
 ```
 make undeploy-all
 ```